avBuffer/caffe_ssd-android-lib/README.md

 * You can joint VoAI Wechat group by scanning ![QR-code](https://github.com/avBuffer/caffe_ssd-android-lib/tree/master/imgs/VoAI.png) in path ./imgs/VoAI.jpg.
 * Also you can joint QQ group ID: 183669028

-Any comments or issues are also welcomed.
+Any comments or issues are also welcomed.Thanks!
-Thanks.